orcharhino/orcharhino/README.md

 ## Engineered & Powered by ATIX
 ATIX AG is a leading provider of Linux & Open Source solutions for data centers.
 We believe in open standards and deliver tailor-made Linux and open source solutions for your business success.

 In the meantime, more than 1,000 companies are among our customers and as a young, up-and-coming company, we have set ourselves a lot of goals for the future.
-Learn more about us and our business areas at http://www.atix.de.
+Learn more about us and our business areas at https://www.atix.de.

 ## Want to learn more about orcharhino?
-* More information about orcharhino: http://www.orcharhino.com
+* More information about orcharhino: https://www.orcharhino.com and ATIX: https://www.atix.des
+* Have a look at the orcharhino documentation: https://docs.orcharhino.com
-* Checkout our source code contributions at http://www.github.com/ATIX-AG
+* Checkout our source code contributions at https://www.github.com/ATIX-AG